ychenfang/ychenfang.github.io/_pages/about.md

 News
 ===
 ### Dec.
-2022: Present at Higher-Order Optimization in Machine Learning (HOOML) 2022 NeuIPS Workshop
+2022: Present at Higher-Order Optimization in Machine Learning (HOOML) 2022 NeurIPS Workshop

 ### Nov.
 2022: A new paper [Fully Stochastic Trust-Region Sequential Quadratic Programming for Equality-Constrained Optimization Problems](https://arxiv.org/abs/2211.15943) is available on arXiv and submitted.

 ### Nov.
 2022: Present at Computational and Applied Mathematics (CAM) Seminar at UChicago.

 ### Oct.
-2022: Two papers are accepted by the NeuIPS Workshop [Higher-Order Optimization in Machine Learning (HOOML) 2022](https://order-up-ml.github.io)
+2022: Two papers are accepted by the NeurIPS Workshop [Higher-Order Optimization in Machine Learning (HOOML) 2022](https://order-up-ml.github.io)